mikechau/react-primer-draft/README.md

 #### Passing a Prop

-If you are are passing down a `prop` and it is a `boolean`, you can simply just add the key.
+When providing a boolean prop in JSX, passing the value is not necessary, as in HTML you can just add the key:

 ```js
 // SomeComponent.jsx